-I define product futures, create experiences people love, & build the teams that deliver them.
+Hi, I’m Meg.
+I define product futures, design experiences people love, & build the teams that deliver them.

 Indeed